BoyuShen2004/shannon-switching-game/README.md

 ## Local Setup

-Simply download `shannon_switching_game.html` and open it in any modern web browser.
+Simply download `shannon_switching_game.html` and right-click on the file.
+Select "Open with" and choose your web browser (Chrome, Firefox, Safari, etc.) to run the game locally.

 ## Technologies Used